 With more and more businesses focusing on making decisions by understanding their data, the usage of Google Spreadsheets has increased enormously.

 Did you get stuck formatting heavy data to make decisions?
-Wondering what exactly are the formulas you need to implement on this data to make it crisp and understandable?
+Wondering what exactly are the Google Sheets formulas you need to implement on this data to make it crisp and understandable?

 For becoming a pro in the world of google sheets, you really need to know the backbone and the basic formulae before you jump onto advance hacks.
 If you’re a beginner and struggling with lumps of data, this is the right place to understand the basic functionalities of a Google Spreadsheet.

-We’ve written down simple and 18 most important Google Spreadsheet formulae to make your life easy!
+We’ve written down simple and 20 most important and Google Spreadsheet functions to make your life easy!
 After reading this blog, you’ll be ready to implement these formulae right away!

 Table of Contents

-- 3. Use TEXT() to Convert Numbers into Currency Format
+- 3. TEXT() to convert numbers into currency

-- 5. Google Sheets SEARCH() Function to Check Value in a String
+- 5. SEARCH() Function to Check Value in a String

-- 8. Use IF() to Check the Condition of a Logical Expression
+- 8. IF() to Check Condition of a Logical Expression

-- 9. Return the Cell Error Value using IFERROR()
+- 9. IFERROR() to Return Cell Error Value

 - 10. IMPORTRANGE() to Import a Range of Cells